acend/container-basics-training/content/en/docs/03/_index.md

 docker run -it -e MARIADB_ROOT_PASSWORD=my-secret-pw -d mariadb
 ```

-Instead of the output of the container itself you will now only get the ID of the started container.
+Instead of the output of the container itself, you will now only get the ID of the started container.
 If you have a look into the container list, you should see two running containers:

 ```bash